fullptr/datamatic/README.md

     def if_not_last(ctx, arg):
 ```
 Notice that if the template calls the function with an incorrect number of arguments, an exception will be raised when trying to call this function.

+Another thing to note is that the parameter parsing is done by passing the contents in the parentheses to `ast.literal_eval`, so the parameters can be any of pythons primitive types, including lists, sets and dictionaries.
+However, note that if you use a set or dictionary, the curly braces could interfere with the parsing.
+For example, `{{Comp::if_not_last({1: "a": 2: {"b", "c"}})}}` could cause issues as the token would be parsed as `Comp::if_not_last({1: "a": 2: {"b", "c"`.
+Of course using anything other than a string for this function is probably unintended, but this is something users should be aware of when defining their own functions.

 ### Custom Data
 As mentioned, the properties that you choose to have on your components/attributes can be anything you want.
 It may also be useful to have properties that don't exist on all components, which should not be access directly in template files by attribute lookup, but may be used in custom functions.